Our Detailed A to Z of Bar Styles In Europe

 Example: Birtija, Sarajevo, Bosnia

-In Spanish, a Bodega is similar to an Osteria (see below) but in Danish the term is completely different, referring to dark, smokey, usually cheaper working class drinking holes.
+In Spanish, a Bodega is similar to an Osteria (see below), serving drinks alongside food – often cold cuts – in an informal environment.
+Yet peculiarly, in Danish the term is completely different, referring to dark, smokey, usually cheaper working class drinking holes.
 Hopefully a Dane can help me explain why they adopted this word.

 Spanish Example: Bodega Bellver, Palma di Mallorca, Spain